thirteen23/esi-test/README.md

 Any changes made will automatically propagate to the test app, if it is running.

 ## Build test app
-To demonstrate the test component, in a new terminal navigate to `./test-app`, install dependencies, link the component, and start the application.
+To demonstrate the test component, in a new terminal navigate to `./test-app`, install dependencies, link the `circlepack` component, and start the application.

 ### Install dependencies
 ```